Enrichment functions

 // detect suspicious macros

-any(attachments, beta.oletools(.).indicators.vba_macros.exists)
+any(attachments, file.oletools(.).indicators.vba_macros.exists)

-any(attachments, beta.oletools(.).indicators.vba_macros.risk == "high")
+any(attachments, file.oletools(.).indicators.vba_macros.risk == "high")

 // detect potential attempts to exploit CVE-2021-40444 (https://msrc.microsoft.com/update-guide/vulnerability/CVE-2021-40444)